 “Planning for math assessment” is a phrase that we might not use that often.
-PLANNING for instruction?
+PLANNING for assessment?
 Isn’t it just something we DO?
 I think a proactive approach to assessment leads to better instruction, less stress, and more efficient use of our time.
 I want to bring up some different topics related to math assessment as food for thought.

 Math Content Assessment